 In this first look article we share Ducati DesertX details and talk about the specifics of the retro ADV which is easily one of the most talked about products of recent times

 Ever since Ducati unveiled their DesertX Concept back in 2019, the world of adventure biking has been very excited to see this bike come to life.
 It gave us a very promising glimpse into what could be one of the best off-road bikes in the industry.
-And now the prodigy has come into this world and we are still as excited as we were back when we first put our eyes on it in the prototype form.
+And now that the motorcycle has come to India let us summarize it in five points…

 - The Ducati DesertX has a mix of modern as well as a retro desert racer look with a very minimalistic body styling and panels, exposed rear shocks, taller stance, auxiliary fuel tank and so much more.